kontent-ai/delivery-sdk-ruby/README.md

   preview_key: '<your-preview-key>'
 ```

-This enables preview, but you can toggle preview at any time by setting the `use_preview` variable of DeliveryClient:
+This enables preview, but you can toggle preview at any time by setting the `use_preview` attribute of DeliveryClient:

 ```ruby
 client.use_preview = false